mk-fg/fgtk/README.rst

 hangs probably won't cause these), logging their stdout/stderr there - e.g. to dump network configuration info as in example above.

-Useless without systemd and requires systemd python3 module, plus fping tool if -n/--check-net-gw option is used.
+Useless without systemd and requires systemd python module, plus fping tool if -n/--check-net-gw option is used.

+cgrc_
+'''''
-cgrc
+.. _cgrc: cgrc
-''''

 Wrapper for `systemd.resource control`_ stuff to run commands in transient scopes within pre-defined slices, as well as wait for these and list pids